Before You Apply

 Prepare your documents

-When you apply, you’ll need to submit your transcripts, a current resume and a personal statement .
+You can start the application and upload the materials on the same day!
+To expedite the process collect transcripts, a current resume and complete the personal statement form (in the application).
 Get started on those now!
 Refer to the Applying page for all the specifics.

 The application process is paperless.
 Please don’t mail or email any materials.
 Documents that you will upload must be in PDF format, no larger than 5 MB in size.
 “Portfolio” PDFs and secured PDFs which require a password are not compatible with our system.